Keith P. Segalla

-We continue to provide a comprehensive technology plan, which will better serve parents, students, and educators.
-We seek to equip students with the knowledge and skills necessary to compete in the 21st Century and strive to provide staff with state-of the-art equipment and technical support and training, enhancing classroom learning.
+Quincy Public Schools will continue to provide a comprehensive technology plan, which will better serve our students, educators, and parents.
+We seek to equip students with the knowledge and skills necessary to compete in the 21stCentury and strive to provide staff with state-of-the-art equipment and technical support and training, enhancing classroom learning.

-Quincy Public Schools embraces technology and recognizes the impact that is has in our society.
+Quincy Public Schools embraces technology and recognizes the impact that it has in our society.
 We understand the need to prepare students to become productive members of our society by providing the tools necessary to integrate technology into all instructional and learning experiences.

-- Clear Vision and Mission
+1. Clear Vision and Mission

-- Assessment of Current Technology in the District
+2. Assessment of Current Technology in the District

-- Technology and Curriculum Integration
+3. Technology and Curriculum Integration

-- Technology Professional Development
+4. Technology Professional Development

-- Equitable Access to Technology
+5. Equitable Access to Technology

-- Infrastructure and Connectivity
+6. Infrastructure and Connectivity

 Additional Resources and Links: